dantleech/jackalope2/README.md

 whatever else).
 This will mean creating, for example, a file system backend will be realtively simple, and it can then be combined with, for example, an Zend Search module and a DBAL versioning module.

+## Storage

+The Storage component handles storing and retrieving data from any number of backends (e.g. MongoDB, PHP array, Elastic Search).

+It data is persisted and retrieved with ``Node`` objects (so named beacuse they translate to ``Node`` instances at the PHPCR level but are essentially DTOs).

+The ``NodeManager`` handles tracking of the ``Nodes`` and transactions, it is both a unit-of-work and an API, however key responsibilities, such as tracking nodes and paths,  are delegated and the class remains algorithmically simple.